On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Background

+Existing attacks on VFL include \textit{privacy attacks}~\cite{Fu0JCWG0L022,WangLZZSRL23,YangMZKKR24,LuoWXO21,QiuZJFYW24} and \textit{training-time attacks}~\cite{LaiW0LZ23,ChenZLGW24,naseri2023badvfl,BaiCZ0WG23,ChoHYLBP24}.
+In privacy attacks, the attacker adheres to the VFL protocol but attempts to infer private data information.
+Training-time attacks (e.g., backdoor attacks) manipulate the training data in \train to decrease the overall test accuracy or implant hidden vulnerabilities into the model.
+Note that training-time attacks require changing features for a long time to attack the training process consistently.
+This long-term attack leads to significant statistical changes to intermediate parameters (e.g., embeddings and gradients), and is more susceptible to be detected by anomaly detection mechanisms~\cite{ChoHYLBP24,ChenZLGW24,LaiW0LZ23}.
+Our work presents a practical inference-time attack that complements prior works.

+Several studies have explored detection mechanisms for training-time attacks on VFL~\cite{LaiW0LZ23,ChenZLGW24,ChoHYLBP24} These defenses rely on using deep learning techniques (e.g., contrastive learning~\cite{abs-1807-03748}, masked auto-encoder~\cite{HeCXLDG22}) to perform anomaly detection on the statistical properties of intermediate representations (e.g., $h_d$ of \data).
+Since training-time attacks require consistent malicious injections, and will cause significant statistical deviations in intermediate representations, making them more susceptible to detection.
+However, our attack, \attack (introduced in Sec.~\ref{sec:attack}), faithfully performs the training phase and does not modify training data.
+Thus our attack is more stealthy and will not be detected by existing defenses.

-\myparagraph{Remark.} Most of the defense mechanisms against poisoning attacks on FL are designed for HFL~\cite{SandeepaSWL24,KabirSRM24,MozaffariSH23,FereidooniPRDS24,ChuGISL23,ShejwalkarH21,KraussD23}.
+\textbf{Limitation of Prior Defense.} Most of the defense mechanisms against training-time attacks on FL are designed for HFL~\cite{SandeepaSWL24,KabirSRM24,MozaffariSH23,FereidooniPRDS24,ChuGISL23,ShejwalkarH21,KraussD23}.
 Since the training paradigms and architectures of VFL and HFL are significantly different, the defense mechanisms in HFL cannot be applied to VFL~\cite{BaiCZ0WG23,naseri2023badvfl}.